multiparty/psi-pilot-masstech/README.md

 The same two querier and list holder config files are needed as with testing, except now you will probably want to add "display": true to both of them.
 You can also specify the data you want to be queried in the querier list by creating a queryData object in the config file.
 The same goes for the list holder; You can specify some of the values that will appear in the table by creating a list called tableData in the list holder config file

 ### Running the Demo ###
 First you must get your servers up and running again like with testing, except this time use the different demo config files you created.
-Instead of running the test command, however, you will instead run the following commands inside of the p2p directory: `node demo.js --holder --config=yourHolderConfigFileName` and `node demo.js --querier --config=yourQuerierConfigFileName`.
+Instead of running the test command, however, you will instead run the following commands inside of the p2p directory: `node demo.js --holder --config=yourDataConfigFileName` and `node demo.js --querier --config=yourQuerierConfigFileName`.
 The first command will populate the list, and the second will do the queries to the list, finding any intersections.

 # Outsourced#